-Rising like a mirage from the center of Lake Pichola, this lustrous white marble masterpiece was originally built in the 1740s as a pleasure palace — a cool "island" escape from Udaipur's landlocked, main royal residence.
+Rising like a mirage from the center of Lake Pichola, this lustrous white marble landmark was originally built in the 1740s as a pleasure palace — an island escape from Udaipur's landlocked, main royal residence.
 Guests arrive by boat and are immediately ensconced in a kind of ornate opulence unimaginable in today's Philippe Starck-styled hotel world.
-Romantic is the defining mood here, from the beautiful gardens and lily pond to the bedrooms adorned with silks, mosaics, frescoes and gorgeously carved furnishings.
-With stained-glass windows and stunning views from to-die-for terraces, some of the suites will take your breath away.
-Among the selection of dining venues, Neel Kamal pays tribute to the royal cuisine of Mewar.
-Those who want to unwind can head for Jiva Spa, which offers treatments that incorporate ancient Indian healing practices.
+Romantic is the defining mood here, from the meticulous gardens and lily pond to the bedrooms adorned with silks, mosaics, frescoes and gorgeously carved furnishings.
+With stained-glass windows and magical views from to-die-for terraces, some of the suites will take your breath away.
+Among the dining venues, Neel Kamal pays tribute to the royal cuisine of Mewar.
+At Jiva Spa, treatments incorporate ancient Indian healing practices.

 Find out more about this Indian landmark at the Taj Lake Palace official website